MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Debug-CsInterPoolReplication.md

 # Debug-CsInterPoolReplication

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Verifies that replication is working between a Registrar pool and its assigned backup pool.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

 Verifies that replication is working between a Registrar pool and its assigned backup pool.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX